Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 - <i>Show tooltips</i>
 	- Variables: If you hover over any of the row titles in the output table, a brief explanation will pop up.
 	- Enemies, magnus (secondary windows): Shows the name of the enemy or magnus when hovering over it.

+- <i>1st member, 2nd member:</i> Changes the order of party members in the main window and in Temporary Boost.

 The checkboxes on the right side allow you to hide or show any of the rows in the output table.
 You can also hide a row by middle-clicking its title in the main window.